Apples and Art Studio Tour, 2017

-On September 24 and 25, 2016 I participated in the Apples and Art Studio Tour where local artists open up their studios to the public.
+On September 23 and 24, 2017 Margaret will be participating in the Apples and Art Studio Tour where local artists who are based in and around the Cornwall area open their studios to the public to share with them a display of their creative and artistic work.

-And here is my display at the recent Food Fair at Upper Canada Village.
+And here is a display of her work at the 2016 Food Fair at Upper Canada Village.

 My goal is to create unique and beautiful pottery which people can enjoy using every day or can acquire to decorate their living spaces.